NinjaHazwan/NinjaHazwan.github.io/_projects/demo-project/index.md

 **Encourages Innovation**: With access to cutting-edge research tools and rapid prototyping capabilities, ROS fosters innovation in robotics applications.

+# TF2
+## Introduction to TF2
+TF2 is the transform library for ROS.
+It maintains the relationship between coordinate frames in a tree structure buffered in time.
+It lets users transform points between any 2 coordinate frames at any desired point in time.

 ## Embedding images